Ovsenka/PhotoTimePy/README.md

 # PhotoTimePy

+Hello from photo-time-py!
-This project was created for dynamic time in profile on vk.com/Telegram
+This project is using vk-api and Telegram api for update photo in profile for every minute